Learn more about our Book with Confidence and Travel Updates.

 Vantage invites you aboard the inaugural voyage of the brand-new Ocean Explorer on February 26, 2021!

 Sail from the spectacular harbor of Hong Kong, dotted with red-sailed junks and ringed by a brace of gleaming glass skyscrapers.
-Set foot on historic Macau, with its blend of Portuguese and Chinese cultures.
 Cruise among the emerald islands and limestone pinnacles of Vietnam’s Halong Bay.
 See the elaborate temples of Phnom Penh, Cambodia, where you’ll enjoy the added bonus of an overnight stay at a deluxe hotel and delve further into the glories of the “Pearl of Asia.”
 Unwind on the seductive beaches of Thailand.
 And then be electrified by the dynamic pulse of Singapore, the Asian Tiger where out-of-this-world luxury vies with the old traditions of its Chinese, Malay, Indian, Tamil, Arab, and Dutch citizenry.

 Hong Kong embraces its stunning, island-strewn harbor with a canyon of glittering skyscrapers and a backdrop of dark mountains.
 Long known as a modern juggernaut of international commerce, it is also a nonstop bonanza of world-class shopping, sophisticated nightlife, and global cuisine.
 At the same time, its narrow alleys, traditional markets, and beachside shrines bespeak the age-old, Chinese roots that give the city its fascinating cultural underpinnings.
 As a bonus, your extension features a full-day excursion to Macau, which was the oldest European colony in Asia.
 Sound like a lot?
 It is!
 That’s why you’ll want to extend your time here with this affordable, convenient extension that lets you do justice to a fascinating region.